Mount Dickerman

 Although Mount Dickerman is nestled in a crook of the Mountain Loop Highway, no trace of the road is seen or heard beyond the trailhead.
 However, the trail is a popular hiking destination; on weekends, be prepared to enjoy the impressive views with at least a few other hikers.
 And, because the summit’s northern edge is bounded by sheer cliffs that plunge precipitously into the valley beyond, do exercise caution to prevent potentially disastrous falls, especially if hiking with children.
 There is space to explore away from the ledges at the summit — be sure to bring your camera, binoculars, peak identification app, or other aids you prefer to maximize your mountaintop viewing experience.

 As the trail climbs, the forest parts to reveal glimpses of the surrounding peaks.
 Here, Big Four Mountain peers above the treetops.
 Big Four Mountain is not named for the clearly more than four knuckles along its summit, but rather for a curious patch of snow on its eastern flank (not visible from Mount Dickerman) that sometimes appears in the shape of the numeral “4”.
-Mount Dickerman Trail, September 14, 2014.
+Mount Dickerman Trail, Washington.

 More peaks reveal themselves as the trail gains elevation.
 To the south rises Del Campo Peak, an outlier in a dense cluster of peaks known in climbing terms as the “Monte Cristo Group” or “Monte Cristo Area,” or, colloquially, the “Monte Cristos” (and not to be confused with the Monte Cristo Range in southwest Washington).
 The Monte Cristos are named for the short-lived mining town built among them in the 1890s, which was, in turn, named when a prospector likened a vein of gold ore to the wealth of the fabled Count of Monte Cristo — incorrectly, as it turned out.

-Mount Dickerman Trail, July 11, 2009.
+Mount Dickerman Trail, Washington.

 Though no doubt focused on the surrounding skyline, don’t forget to look down occasionally.
 During the fleeting alpine summer, luscious blueberries (here, Cascade blueberries, Vaccinium deliciosum) lie hidden in several barrens near the treeline, where their bushes form thin mats of groundcover where little else grows.